iantdwalker/SpotNewMusic/README.md

 # Version History
 v3.0 - TBD:
+-Improved the artist search results filtered list in a few ways:
+*It is now fully responsive
+*Larger set size for artist images that does not shrink on screen resizing
+*Maximised the space usage for the artist name and genres
+*Genres are limited to three to avoid cluttering the space
+-Simplified the look and feel of the search bar.
+Ensured it is fully responsive
 -Changed the session token message handling, its position on screen and the wording
--Restructured the header component to utilise a responsive nav-bar for the image logo, heading and any future options
+-Restructured the header component to utilise a responsive nav-bar for the image logo, app heading and any future config/nav options
 -Changed from using basic css to scss
 -Removed all spec and e2e test source files, config files and packages
 -Updated browser tab icon to the Spotify icon